mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 ---
 ## A very hand-holding walkthrough...

-I make no claims that this is the *only way* or even the *best way* to create a Jekyll blog and post it to GitHub pages.
+I make no claims that this is the *only way* or even the *best way* to create a Jekyll blog and post it to GitHub Pages.
 I'm just documenting the method I used as a complete newcomer to Jekyll, Git and GitHub.

 ### What you need:
 - A terminal program to access your shell (I use zsh)